From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • ROQ = 100%

 In this example, the company sees a 100% return on their investment in quality initiatives based on cost savings alone.
 However, this doesn’t account for potential benefits like increased sales or customer satisfaction.
+You can create a profit and loss dashboard to help you track progess.

 4. Delivery and Inventory KPIs